scrapy/scrapy/docs/topics/logging.rst

     explicit calls to the Python standard logging.
 Keep reading to learn more about the new logging system.

-Scrapy uses `Python's builtin logging system
-<https://docs.python.org/3/library/logging.html>`_ for event logging.
-We'll
-provide some simple examples to get you started, but for more advanced use-cases it's strongly suggested to read thoroughly its documentation.
+Scrapy uses the Python :mod:`logging` module for event logging.
+We'll provide some simple examples to get you started, but for more advanced use-cases it's strongly suggested to read thoroughly its documentation.